ThomasForselius/pickyproducts/README.md

         - Original price is striked out
         - Sale price is unstriked and displayed in dark red text
         - On the landing page > Products section, the product cards display a red-to-orange fade instead of a white background to display

-    - Clicking the add product icon on the products list page
+    - Clicking 'Add' and the 'add product icon' on the 'Show products page':
         - Redirects to a page with a form to fill out with product details
         - Submitting the form only submits one item
         - The fields are filled out with the correct type of information
         - Viewing the item in the products list
         - Viewing the item in the products section of the landing page

+    - Clicking 'Show' on the products list page redirects to 'Show products page'

 - Clicking the 'view item' button on products page displays a modal popup with the correct information